Skip to main content

 It is represented as a percentage where you want your Budget Pacing to be as close to 100% throughout the entire month - this indicates you’ll spend all of your budget by the end of the period and spend it evenly throughout that period.

-How Adpulse calculates Budget Pacing
+How Adpulse Calculates Budget Pacing

 Pacing in Adpulse is checked and calculated every hour.
 It takes the total number of minutes for the period (only taking into account scheduled days), then looks at the current minutes elapsed in the period to create a percentage of time elapsed.

 It then looks at how much budget has been spent and compares the two to work out if the budget is under or over-pacing.
-Essentially the Budget Pacing figure is the forecast percentage you'll spend of the target by the end of the period if you keep the spend rate the same.

 Budget Pacing calculation examples: